-Ordinarily, Sixth Form students sit A' Level examinations at the end of their second year of study, as these are now all examined terminally.
-BTEC examinations take the place of A' Levels in Physical Education.
-Rigorous internal assessment takes place at the end of the first year and it is still possible for entries to be made at AS level in some subjects if this suits an individual's needs.
+Ordinarily, Sixth Form students sit an A Level examination at the end of their second year of study, as these are now all examined terminally.
+BTEC examinations take the place of A Levels in Physical Education.
+We are exploring the introduction of several Scottish Higher courses should demand permit.
+It is intended that the principal route through these Higher courses would be at a slightly less accelerated rate, over 2 years, however it is possible that alternative routes may be available on a case-by-case basis.
+Rigorous internal assessment takes place at the end of the first year of sixth form, and it is still possible for entries to be made at AS level in some subjects if this suits an individual's needs.
 As ever, we aim to be as flexible as possible in accommodating personal preferences or requirements.
 Any potential entry at AS level will be negotiated with students and relevant staff before or during their course of study.